twschiller/VeriWeb/README.md

 Because VeriWeb uses ESC/Java2 under the hood, it only supports Java 1.4 programs.
-I created an [Eclipse plug-in](https://code.google.com/a/eclipselabs.org/p/java-downconvert/) to automatically converting Java 1.5 and 1.6 projects to Java 1.4.
+I created an [Eclipse plug-in](https://code.google.com/a/eclipselabs.org/p/java-downconvert/) to automatically convert Java 1.5 and 1.6 projects to Java 1.4.

 ## License